7th Light Horse Regiment (Australia): Gallipoli

-In December 1914, the 7th Light Horse Regiment left Sydney for Egypt, arriving on the 1 February 1915.
+In December 1914, the 7th Light Horse Regiment left Sydney for Egypt, arriving on 1 February 1915.
 When the Australian infantry units were dispatched to Gallipoli, it was thought the terrain was unsuitable for mounted troops, and the light horse regiments remained in Egypt.
 However, heavy casualties amongst the Australian infantry resulted in the deployment of the 2nd Light Horse Brigade as reinforcements in May 1915.
 On arrival the regiment was attached to the 1st Division, who by this stage of the campaign were fighting a defensive battle around the beachhead around Anzac Cove.
 The regiment was withdrawn back to Egypt at the end of the campaign in December 1915.

 Sinai and Palestine Campaign

 On their arrival back in Egypt, the 2nd Light Horse Brigade was assigned to the newly raised ANZAC Mounted Division, at first given responsibility for the defence of the Suez Canal.
 Their first battles were at Romani and Katia in early August 1916.
 They were then used to patrol the large open area of Sinai, until the British advance into Palestine, subsequently becoming involved in the unsuccessful first, second battles of Gaza in March and April 1916.
 They then took part in the successful Battle of Beersheba in the following October.

 With the Ottoman Empire forces in retreat, the regiment was part of the pursuit into Palestine, resulting in the capture of Jerusalem in 1917, and raid across the River Jordan, at Amman and Es Salt.
 The war in the Middle East ended shortly afterwards when the armistice of Mudros was signed in October 1918.
 The regiment returned to Egypt to assist in putting down a revolt, then sailed for Australia in June 1919.
 The war cost the regiment 165 killed and 655 wounded.